EXPLAINER: Why is a Pelosi visit to Taiwan causing tension?

 WHY IS THE TIMING SENSITIVE?

-President Joe Biden's administration is keen to keeping America's crucial but often turbulent and highly complex relationship with China on an even keel.
+The administration of U.S. President Joe Biden, who will speak to Chinese leader Xi Jinping on Thursday, is keen to keeping America's crucial but often turbulent and highly complex relationship with China on an even keel.

 Pelosi had planned to visit in April but postponed after getting COVID-19.
 She has declined to discuss reported plans to travel to Taiwan in coming weeks.
 That could coincide with China's celebrations of the Aug.
-1 anniversary of the founding of the People's Liberation Army, the military wing of the ruling Communist Party, and possibly overlap with a planned phone call between Biden and President Xi Jinping.
+1 anniversary of the founding of the People's Liberation Army, the military wing of the ruling Communist Party.

 A more robust Chinese response could also be driven by Xi's desire to bolster his nationalist credentials ahead of a party congress later this year at which he is expected to seek a third five-year term in office.
 Xi's expansion of his powers into every sphere and his hardline zero-COVID response to the domestic epidemic has sowed a degree of resentment and appealing to raw patriotism, particularly over Taiwan, might help him fend off criticism.